-Table 50: Static Image Generator Error Messages
+Table 43: Static Image Generator Error Messages

-ID Type Description 0 Error The static image generator has encountered an unexpected internal error.
+ID Type Description 0 Error The image generator has encountered an unexpected internal error.
 1 Error The images list file has not been specified.
-2 Error The static image generator cannot create the final, raw file.
-3 Error The static image generator cannot read the images list file.
+2 Error The image generator cannot create the final, raw file.
+3 Error The image generator cannot read the images list file.
 Make sure the system allows reading of this file.
-4 Warning The static image generator has found no image to generate.
-5 Error The static image generator cannot load the images list file.
+4 Warning The image generator has found no image to generate.
+5 Error The image generator cannot load the images list file.
 6 Warning The specified image path is invalid: The image will be not converted.
 7 Warning There are too many or too few options for the desired format.
-8 Error A static image generator extension class is unknown.
-9 Error The static image generator has encountered an unexpected internal error.
-10 Warning The specified output format is unknown: The image will be not converted.
-11 Warning The specified format is not managed by the static image generator: The image will be not converted.
-12 Warning The specified alpha level is invalid: The image will be not converted.
-13 Warning The specified alpha level is not compatible with the specified format: The image will be not converted.
-14 Warning A specified attribute is undefined for the specified format.
+8 Error The display format is not generic; a MicroUIRawImageGeneratorExtension implementation is required to generate the MicroUI raw image.
+9 Error The image cannot be read.
+10 Error The image generator has encountered an unexpected internal error (invalid endianness).
+11 Error The image generator has encountered an unexpected internal error (invalid bpp).
+12 Error The image generator has encountered an unexpected internal error (invalid display format).
+13 Error The image generator has encountered an unexpected internal error (invalid pixel layout).
+14 Error The image generator has encountered an unexpected internal error (invalid output folder).
+15 Error The image generator has encountered an unexpected internal error (invalid memory alignment).
+16 Warning The specified format is not managed by the image generator: The image will be not converted.
+17 Warning The image has been already loaded with another output format.
+The image will be not converted.